Hospital Digital Signage gives Staff Management a Healthy Boost | Part 1

 One of the biggest challenges hospitals face is inefficiency.
-This can come in many forms, from inefficient work practices to travel routes that are not optimized.
-There is another form of inefficiency that can cripple hospital staff management.
-This is communication inefficiency.
+Communication inefficiency specifically can cripple hospital staff management.
 When staff cannot coordinate within departments and subgroups, they take more time and spend more effort for the same result.

 A 2010 study in the Journal of Healthcare Management quantified this inefficiency.
 Argwal, et al., found that hospitals are losing more than $12 billion every year due to inefficient and inadequate communication between care providers.
 In turn, this is responsible for 53% of the annual spending at a healthcare facility.
 To break this down, that means that a hospital with 500 beds would be throwing out the door over $4 million.
 And then consider turnover cost due to frustration with communication inefficiency, which can be upwards of 5% of the annual budget.

 Employees need to be fully informed and aware at all times.
 This starts with hiring and continues during the onboarding process.
 If a hospital staff member doesn’t get the information she needs at the time that is most prudent for it, that is communication inefficiency.

 An easy way to keep staff informed is with hospital digital signage.
 This can be as simple as posting a message that all staff needs to see and acknowledge.
 An announcement over the intercom loudspeaker can be ignored or misheard, but a message on healthcare digital signage is easier to comprehend.
 Since the digital signs are in a high traffic area, all staff will see it.
 As a static message, not a verbal message, staff will have adequate time to view and respond appropriately.